kawu/concraft-pl/README.md

 instead of supplying the client with a model, you need to specify the server:

     concraft-pl client -s "http://localhost:3000/parse" -i input.dag -o output.dag

+**NOTE**: the client has been designed so as to be run on short data files.
+Ideally, the `input.dag` file should contain only one paragraph.

 Run `concraft-pl client --help` to learn more about possible client-mode options.